loune/s3leveldown/README.md

 An [abstract-leveldown](https://github.com/Level/abstract-leveldown) compliant implementation of [LevelDOWN](https://github.com/Level/leveldown) that uses [Amazon S3](https://aws.amazon.com/s3/) as a backing store.
 S3 is actually a giant key-value store on the cloud, even though it is marketed as a file store.
 Use this database with the [LevelUP](https://github.com/Level/levelup/) API.

-To use this optimally, please read Performance considerations and Warning about concurrency sections below.
+To use this optimally, please read "Performance considerations" and "Warning about concurrency" sections below.

-You could also just use this as an alternate API to read/write S3.
-The API simpler to code compared to the AWS SDK!
+You could also use this as an alternative API to read/write S3.
+The API simpler to use when compared to the AWS SDK!

 ## Installation